-Figure 27: The Parameters Panel
+Figure 26: The Parameters Panel

 4 Reporting: Tables and Parameters

 When a user has performed a peak picking, integration or created a series of multiplets it is often useful to display the data in the form of a table for reporting.

 4.1 Tables

 To create a table in JASON the user right clicks on the object to bring up the right click context menu.
-At the bottom of the menu is the option create that contains a menu with 5 options, these options are only selectable if the corresponding analysis has been carried out:
+At the bottom of the menu is the option create that contains a menu with 4 options:

-4.1.1 Parameters Report
+4.1.1 Parameters Table

-The parameter report option from the create menu places a parameter table next to the spectrum, see Figure 28.
+The parameter table option from the create menu places a parameter table next to the spectrum, see figure 27.
 The contents of the parameter table are defined in the parameter report tab.
 The parameter table can be manipulated on the canvas as any other object in JASON.
 The grab tag allows the user to drag and drop the table to the users preferred location while the drag points allow the user to resize the table.
 The order of the rows in the parameter table can be changed by left clicking on the row and dragging it up or down the table.
-New items can also be dragged directly from the parameters tab in the parameters panel (see Figure 29) into the displayed table.
+New items can also be dragged directly from the parameters tab in the parameters panel (see figure 26) into the displayed table.